 The social media giant is opening a new laboratory here

-Facebook is opening a new AI research lab in Montreal and investing in MILA (the Montreal Institute for Learning Algorithms), headed by Yoshua Bengio, a world pioneer in research into artificial intelligence.
+Facebook is opening a new AI research lab in Montreal and investing in MILA, headed by Yoshua Bengio, a world pioneer in research into artificial intelligence.
 The Montreal lab will be called Facebook Artificial Intelligence Research (FAIR) and will be led by McGill University professor Joelle Pineau, a member of MILA.
 It will employ research scientists and engineers engaged in a wide range of projects, with a special focus on reinforcement learning and dialog systems.

 University of Montreal Professor Pascal Vincent, a long-time collaborator of Yoshua Bengio, and early contributor to the scientific advances in artificial neural networks that enabled the deep-learning A.I. renaissance, will join FAIR as a Research Scientist while maintaining his affiliation with the University and devoting a part of his time to supervising his graduate students.
 Dr. Vincent’s research focuses on fundamental principles and algorithms for learning more meaningful representations of both sensory and textual data.